Code-Institute-Submissions/milestone1_poolkv99/README.md

 ### TEST MATRIX

-I used a [testing matrix](https://github.com/VolkovBos/milestone1_poolkv99/blob/master/testing/TestScriptWebsite.xlsx) in Excel from [Tim Nelson](https://github.com/TravelTimN/ci-milestone01-ucfd).
+I used a testing matrix in Excel to test the script across several browsers and devices.
+I saved the results as a [PDF file](https://github.com/VolkovBos/milestone1_poolkv99/blob/master/testing/TestScriptWebsite%20Milestone1.pdf).

 ### COMBATIBILITY